cmsc426/cmsc426.github.io/hw1.md

 ## What you need to do

-The data is provided in the form of .mat file.
+The data is provided in the form of .mat file ( click [here](https://github.com/cmsc426/cmsc426.github.io/blob/master/assets/hw1/hw1_data.zip) to download).
 The data has various noise level as shown in the Figure 1.

 <div class="fig fighighlight">
   <img src="/assets/hw1/data.jpg" width="100%">